chevere/docs/components/VarDump.md

 The dump information could be affected by layers on top of VarDump, the method `withShift` can be used to indicate how many previous back traces should be removed.

-> 😉 Check [source code](https://github.com/chevere/chevere/blob/master/components/VarDump/functions.php) of functions `xd` and `xdd` for a better understanding
+> 😉 Check [source code](https://github.com/chevere/chevere/blob/master/src/Chevere/Components/VarDump/functions.php) for functions `xd` and `xdd` for a better understanding

 ### Helper functions